sgabler/hotchocolate-docs/docs/resolvers.md

 }
 ```

-If we bind our type to a specific entity type, then we will by default infer the possible type structure and it`s resolvers from the .NET type.
+If we bind our type to a specific entity type, then we will by default infer the possible type structure and its resolvers from the .NET type.

 We can always overwrite the defaults or define everything explicitly.